Guidance for site managers

 - Limit access to areas where affected birds are feeding, resting or breeding.

-- Stop all activities which require direct contact or handling of affected birds.
+- Stop all activities which require direct contact or handling of birds, unless NatureScot has approved a specific exemption.
+See below for advice on bird ringing and research.

 - Continue with planned conservation activities, such as monitoring, where this can be undertaken safely without walking through areas where affected birds are feeding, resting or breeding or causing additional stress to the birds.

-The guidance below on provides further details on these actions.
+The guidance below provides further details on these actions.

 Visitor management